jess-bennett/eat-your-seasons/README.md

 * Another consideration I had was where to store my svg icons.
 In theory, they should be stored as static files, however, I wanted to be able to use 'include' from Django templating.
 After reading through an [article](https://css-tricks.com/using-svg/) on svg practices, I was convinced that keeping them in the template folder was the right path for my project.

+* A final issue that has not yet been fixed occurs when changing month using the month header on the dashboard, recipe and plan pages.
+When clicking on a month, before the page reloads with the selected month, the button itself momentarily disappears.
+This is only a minor issue as functionality isn't affected, but is something I would like to fix in future.

 ### :broom: Refactoring
 ---